expo/react-native-action-sheet/README.md

 #### `messageTextStyle` (optional)
 Apply any text style props to the message if present.

+#### `autoFocus`: (optional)
+If true, will give the first option screen reader focus automatically when the action sheet becomes visible.
+On iOS, this is the default behavior of the native action sheet.

 #### `showSeparators`: (optional)
 Show separators between items.
 On iOS, separators always show so this prop has no effect.